davlop/Hottest/README.md

 - Dagger 2 for Dependency Injection throughout the project
 - Room for data persistence
 - Android Navigation Component
-- RxJava 2 for multi-threading and reactive operators
+- RxJava 2 for multi-threading, operators, and Subjects for click handling
 - LiveData to expose products' data to UI
 - Firebase Cloud Firestore to store product information
 - Firebase Cloud Storage to store product images